LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

    )).

 It would be, of course, possible to have all objects in a single source file.
-But having a file per-object and a loader file helps maintenance and it's also a tool requirement for applying safety procedures to the source file contents and thus successfully loading the registry and pack specs.
+But having a file per-object and a loader file helps maintenance, and it's also a tool requirement for applying safety procedures to the source file contents and thus successfully loading the registry and pack specs.